Last updated on March 5th, 2025 at 05:31 pm

 - Adduction,

-Below the head of humerus is the log thick part and it is termed as shaft of humerus. on its upper end the shaft is bit circular in cross-section that gets flat in the lower end.
+Just below the head of the humerus, the bone takes a long and thick cylindrical shape that forms the shaft of the humerus.
+On its upper end, the shaft is a bit circular in cross-section that gets flat at the lower end.

-At the end of the flat and triangular lower end of the shaft is articular surface known as condyles.
-Here it makes elbow joint with the two bone of the forearm.
+At the end of the flat and triangular lower end of the shaft is an articular surface known as a condyle.
+This articular surface together with the upper end of the bones of the forearm makes an elbow joint.

 Common fractures in humerus bone